Get Over 250 Recipes

 Most people greet the notion of a home enema with a wince and a snicker.
-Knowing the benefits of an enema can change that wince into a whisper of relief.
+Knowing the benefits of an enema can change that wince into a sigh of relief.

 Enemas are not a new fad or something that's only performed by those obsessed with their health.
 It wasn't that long ago that enemas were routinely prescribed by doctors as part of a normal cure for illness.

-Ancient regions in Africa, Greece, Babylonia, India and China used enemas.3 American Indians performed enemas.
+Ancient regions in Africa, Greece, Babylonia, India, and China used enemas.
+American Indians performed enemas.
 Louis XIV had almost 2000 enemas in his lifetime and stayed healthy throughout.
 And even the vivacious and voluptuous Mae West started every day with a morning enema.

 In fact, an enema can be a very nurturing experience.

 All you need is either a bag or a bucket (specifically designed for an enema in mind), a gentle catheter, a little coconut or olive oil for lubrication, clean water, and a little privacy.
 At Body Ecology, we highly recommend the home enema kit and supplies from Health & Yoga.
 We particularly like the Enema Kit with the Stainless Steel Can and think you will too!

 Forget what you know.
 A home enema really isn't as scary as it sounds.
 An enema can be used to flush waste out of the colon—up to 10 pounds of excess waste in the large intestine, depending on the person!
 When you are done with this nurturing experience, you'll feel cleaner, lighter, and healthier.